 BUSN 308 - Entrepreneurship for Non-Business Majors or BUSN 309 - Entrepreneurship

-Business Administration majors are eligible to complete the Certificate.
-However, a student does not automatically earn the Certificate by completing a Business Administration major.
+Business Administration majors are eligible to complete the minor.
+However, a student does not automatically earn the minor by completing a Business Administration major.

-For a complete list of the college policies and guidelines about certificates, see the catalog section on Organization of the Curriculum.
+For a complete list of the college policies and guidelines about minors, see the catalog section on Organization of the Curriculum.